Heatley inspires Crusaders to Charity Shield win

 The veteran winger opened the scoring at Windsor Park with a beautiful curling lob in the 68th minute, then set up summer signing Rory McKeown for the second with a perfectly-timed pass four minutes later.

-Joel Cooper and Andrew Clarke came closest for Linfield, whose manager David Healy made no few than 11 changes for the game.
+Joel Cooper and Andrew Clarke came closest for Linfield, whose manager David Healy made no less than 11 changes for the game.

 The Blues lost 2-0 to FC Zurich at the same venue in a Europa League qualifier on Thursday night and travel to Switzerland for the second leg next Thursday, before beginning the defence of their Irish Premiership title next Sunday.